b-charles/pigs/ioc/README.md

 Regardless of the registration mode (instance or factory), if the component is a structure or a pointer to a structure, it is injected.
 The process is defined in the section [Injection of structures](#injection-of-structures), with the mode "tagged-only".

-At this point, cyclic dependencies can be resolved, but that means that maybe the injected component is not fully initialized (only in case of a cycle: if there is no cycle dependency, the injected component should be ready to be used).
+At this point, cyclic dependencies can be resolved.

 #### Post-Initialization